Bedford CF: Discontinuation

 Initially, Bedford wanted to enter a joint venture with Leyland Motors to produce a replacement for the Bedford CF but these plans never caught on, since the British government did not want one of their major truck manufacturers to be controlled by a foreign company.
 Following economic problems and declining sales by Bedford, it was decided to divest the once legendary company with the Luton plant being re-organized as a joint venture with Isuzu and renamed to IBC Vehicles while the Dunstable plant was sold to AWD Trucks.
 In 1986, the Isuzu Fargo started getting produced by IBC as the Bedford Midi with local modifications for the European market.
 GM Europe would not return in the large panel van market until 1997 and 1998 when production of the Renault-based Opel/Vauxhall Arena and Movano started, both of which serve as the true successors to the CF range.
-Vauxhall continued producing the taillights for the CF until 2000 (by which time the Arena and Movano came out) in order to supply them to Bristol Cars for use in the Bristol Britannia.
+Vauxhall continued to supply the CF's taillights to Bristol Cars for use in the Bristol Britannia until 2000.